-Save the SOPO in a single Microsoft Word file using the following convention for the title "ControlNumber LeadOrganization SOPO".
+Save the letters of commitment in a single PDF file using the following convention for the title "ControlNumber LeadOrganization LOSs".

-vi.
+ix.
 SF-424: Application for Federal Assistance

-Applicants must complete the SF-424 Application for Federal Assistance which is available at: EERE Funding Application and Management Forms.
-Complete all required fields in accordance with the instructions on the form.
+Applicants must complete the SF-424 Application for Federal Assistance, which is available at: EERE Funding Application and Management Forms.
 The list of certifications and assurances in Field 21 can be found at http://energy.gov/management/office-management/operational-management/financial-assistance/financial-assistance-forms, under Certifications and Assurances.

 Note: The dates and dollar amounts on the SF-424 are for the complete project period and not just the first project year, first phase or other subset of the project period.

-Save the SF-424 in a single PDF file using the following convention for the title "ControlNumber_LeadOrganization_424".
+Save the SF-424 in a single PDF file using the following convention for the title "ControlNumber LeadOrganization 424".

-vii.
+x.
 Budget Justification Workbook

-Applicants must complete the Budget Justification Workbook which is available at: EERE Funding Application and Management Forms.
-Applicants must complete each tab of the Budget Justification Workbook for the project as a whole, including all work to be performed by the prime recipient and its subrecipients and contractors.
+Applicants must complete the Budget Justification Workbook, available at: EFRE Funding Application and Management Forms..
+Applicants must complete each tab of the Budget Justification Workbook for the project, including all work to be performed by the prime recipient and its subrecipients and contractors.
 Applicants should include costs associated with required annual audits and incurred cost proposals in their proposed budget documents.
-The "Instructions and Summary" included with the Budget Justification Workbook will auto-populate as the applicant enters information into the Workbook.
+The "Instructions and Summary" included with the Budget Justification Workbook will autopopulate as the applicant enters information into the Workbook.
 Applicants must carefully read the "Instructions and Summary" tab provided within the Budget Justification Workbook.